jansvoboda11/psr-router/README.md

 | `number` | `\d+`               |
 | `word`   | `\w+`               |

 The defaults can be overridden by providing custom `Types` instance when creating `RouteCollection`.

 #### Optional part

-Optional part is a suffix of the URI that can be omitted.
-They can be nested and may contain both static text and dynamic attributes.
+An optional part is a suffix of the URI that may be missing in some requests.
+Optional parts can be nested and contain both static text and dynamic attributes.
 The optional part is enclosed in square brackets: `[/{year:number}]`.

 ### Routing incoming requests

+The `Router` class processes incoming requests based on the route collection.
+Its `match` method accepts instance of the `ServerRequestInterface` and returns `Match` if the request matches any route definition.
-After providing routes to `Router`, it can match incoming requests.
-The result of the `match` method is either `null` or `Match` which contains the route handler you specified earlier and the incoming request with filled attributes.
+The result contains the route handler and modified request with filled route attributes.

 ```php
 $router = Router::create($routes);